programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 #### Check your file sizes

-Either during the download process or after you've downloaded your image to your local computer, you'll want to check the size of the image file.
+Either during the download process or after you have downloaded your image to your local computer, you'll want to check the size of the image file.

 **On Mac**
 In Finder, go to your image file.
 Right-click (mouse) or two-finger click (trackpad) on the image.
 Click Get Info to open an info popup.
 In the popup, you should see the file size in bytes and KB or MB under General > File Size.